 The PRC Program helps families retain employment, prevents dependency, and promotes family stability within the context of community priorities and needs.
-Eligibility for most types of assistance requires a minor child or an individual at least six-months pregnant in the home.
+Eligibility for most types of assistance requires a minor child or a pregnant individual in the home.
 PRC addresses the immediate needs of low-income families through supportive services and/or short-term payments so that they do not need Ohio Works First (OWF) cash assistance.
 PRC takes its name from its three-pronged approach: